alexbrodie/OrganizePhotos/README.md

 ## **`check-md5`** _(`c5`)_

-For each media file under the current directory, generate the MD5 hash and either add to `md5.txt` file if missing or verify hashes match if already present.
+For each media file under the current directory, generate the MD5 hash and either add to the database if missing or verify hashes match if already present.

-This method is read/write for `md5.txt` files.
-If you want to perform read-only MD5 checks (i.e., don't write to `md5.txt`), then use the `verify-md5` verb.
+This method is read/write for per-directory database files.
+If you want to perform read-only MD5 checks (i.e., don't write to the database), then use the `verify-md5` verb.

-This does not modify media files or their sidecars, it only modifies the `md5.txt` files.
+This does not modify media files or their sidecars, it only modifies the per-directory database files.

 ### Options & Arguments